THE AGENCY BEHIND THE FILET MIGNON OF CHICKEN® CAMPAIGN THAT IGNITED THE HUEY MAGOO'S BRAND INTO CHICKEN TENDER STARDOM

 Offering a full suite of marketing capabilities completely in-house, InnoVision Marketing Group creates cutting-edge campaigns that resonate with people by combining old-school classic advertising philosophy with new school style, technologies, and trends.
 The result is unique, effective, and memorable advertising.

-To learn more about InnoVision Marketing Group, please contact Bianca Kasawdish at [email protected]om.
+To learn more about InnoVision Marketing Group, please contact Bianca Kasawdish at [email protected].

 SOURCE InnoVision Marketing Group